 - Comprehensive Range of Treatment Options: From medically-managed detox and substance abuse therapy to aftercare, inpatient alcohol centers provide a range of treatment options to meet the medical, psychological, emotional, and behavioral needs of alcoholics.

 - Intensive, Immersive, and Comprehensive Substance Abuse Therapy: Inpatient treatment centers provide a range of substance abuse therapy options that include medication, cognitive behavioral therapy (CBT), contingency management through repeated cue exposure, individual and group therapy, 12-step or other similar support programs, family counseling, and rehab based on the TC model.
-A comprehensive substance abuse therapy ensures all psychiatric, emotional, and behavioral gaps and deficiencies are addressed and resolved, so the person can return to mainstream life mentally empowered, rationally equipped, and socially savvy.
+A comprehensive substance abuse therapy ensures all psychiatric, emotional, and behavioral gaps and deficiencies are addressed and resolved so that the person can return to mainstream life mentally empowered, rationally equipped, and socially savvy.

 - Customized Treatment Methodologies: Inpatient alcohol centers customize treatment programs to suit the unique needs of individuals, like adolescents, people with co-occurring mental disorders, homeless persons, and those in the criminal justice system.